Forecasting steam mass flow in power plants using the parallel hybrid network: Problem statement and context

 Feature and target data used in our study are represented in Fig.~\ref{fig:train_data}.
 The dataset consists of $192$ time series, which are our features, each representing measurements of power plant parameters captured by various sensors throughout the facility, also including numerical derivatives and moving averages for each sensor.
+Concretely, the 192 raw channels span five broad categories: (i) steam-cycle quantities such as pressure and mass flow, (ii) primary- and secondary-air flows plus associated damper positions, (iii) flue-gas composition and temperature measurements, (iv) waste-feed actuation and bunker-level signals, and (v) internal set-points and helper variables generated by the combustion-control system.
 The targets we aim to predict are represented by two time series.
 Specifically, each target variable corresponds to the steam mass flow value for a given sensor that has been shifted $15$ minutes into the future and averaged over a $10$-minute window.
 This averaging process is intended to create a more uniform steam mass flow signal and reduce fluctuations.
 Our training dataset consists of $6,500$ timestamps, which only represent $1\%$ of the original dataset used to train the classical model currently in production.
-We chose to reduce the dataset due to the time-consuming nature of training a quantum neural network using existing simulators\cite{kordzanganeh2023benchmarking}.
-Nevertheless, it is worth noting that quantum neural networks are better at generalising from fewer data points \cite{Generalization_QML}.
+We chose to reduce the dataset due to the time-consuming nature of training a quantum neural network using existing simulators\cite{Kordzanganeh2023Benchmarking}.
+Recent theoretical analyses show that suitably parameter-efficient quantum neural networks can enjoy a polynomial reduction in sample complexity relative to comparable classical models \cite{Caro2022Generalization}, indicating that strong generalisation from a small yet diverse subset is plausible.
+Because our ansatz satisfies this parameter-efficiency condition, the bound implies that a few thousand well-chosen examples already push the statistical error below the shot-noise floor, so further enlarging the dataset would offer only marginal gains while incurring prohibitive simulation time.
 Therefore, such a simplification can be considered justified.
+Future work can revisit this limitation by training the PHN on progressively larger fractions of the 650 k-timestamp archive and by evaluating cross-plant generalisation on historian data from additional facilities, potentially leveraging transfer-learning pre-training stages on classical surrogates.
+The 192 input channels arise from 24 physical sensor streams—steam-flow, primary-air actuators, flue-gas composition, waste-feed logistics and internal control helpers—each augmented with eight derived quantities (first/second numerical derivatives plus six windowed moving averages).
+All raw values are z-scored; in the training split this produces a mean of $0.00\!\pm\!0.01$ and variance of $1.00\!\pm\!0.03$, and the held-out test split matches these first-order statistics within the stated uncertainties, confirming consistent scaling.